 I can’t stress this one enough.
 Every day I am trying to learn something new.
 From books, to podcasts, to Facebook groups…every day I set aside time to learn because some of my biggest professional breakthroughs have come from the simplest pieces of knowledge or advice I have gleaned.

 #3 - If time is the single most important commodity for growing your business then outsourcing should be number two

 I have always said, if you value your time at $50 an hour then you better not be spending your time on $10 per hour tasks.
 A top priority for every entrepreneur should be constantly finding ways to make sure your time is spent on only the highest valued tasks for your business.

-If you have questions for Dan and Eric or you are ready to learn more about the Wholesale Business Model, make sure to register for our free webinar, right here.
+If you have questions for Dan and Eric or you are ready to learn more about the Wholesale Business Model, make sure to register for their free workshop right here.

 Thanks again guys for giving us this opportunity to see inside of your business.
 I love sharing new business strategies with our readers!
 It is so cool how you have built such a strong business using the wholesale business model.

 Let us know in the comments section below if you have any questions for Dan & Eric.
 Or, if you have been doing wholesale and want to share your personal experience we would love to hear from you as well.

 Grab Our FREE 7-Day Course About Selling On Amazon

 Sign up to receive our free 7-day email course, and get your first lesson right away!